Skip to main content

 Research Methodology

 Every guide on The Dwelling Index follows a structured research process.
-This page explains how we gather information, verify claims, and maintain accuracy across our content.
+This page explains how we gather information, evaluate sources, label claims, and maintain accuracy across our content.

 Source Hierarchy